 Osteoarthritis treatments today focus mainly to relieve symptoms.
 There is currently no cure for OA but many treatments and therapies are available to maintain joint movement, control pain, and relieve stiffness.
 Medications such as acetaminophen, non-steroidal anti-inflammatory drugs, and narcotics are commonly used to relieve a variety of symptoms.
 Topical pain relievers are also often prescribed to fight discomfort of diseased joints.
 Surgery, including joint replacement, may be a considered option for severely damaged joints.
 Assistive devices, physical therapy, occupational therapy, weight loss, nutritional supplements, and meditation are other approaches offered to help manage the symptoms of osteoarthritis.

-Stem cell therapy is a new alternative treatment to help manage the symptoms of osteoarthritis.
+Stem cell treatment for Osteoarthritis is a new alternative way to help manage the symptoms of this chronic disease.
 Stemedix uses adipose, bone marrow aspirate or umbilical cord derived stem cells as methods of therapy for you in your journey to wellness.
 These regenerative therapies help the body’s natural healing process work faster and more effectively.Recent research in the advancement of stem cell therapy has shown that restoration of these damaged cells through this treatment is possible.
 The undifferentiated cells heal the body by replacing ones plagued with disease, regenerating new cells, and suppressing the immune system’s macrophage response which engulfs and digests the dying cells.
-Results of several early clinical studies of stem cell transplantation for OA have shown promising results.
+Results of several early clinical studies of stem cell treatment for Osteoarthritis have shown promising results.
 This breakthrough in regenerative medicine shines a light of hope on those battling this degenerative disease.
 Improvements have been seen in the following symptoms after treatment:

 - Increased energy